kelvinman/100-days-of-code/log.md

 **Today's Progress**: Fixed new quote appending under current quote and added some styles with CSS.

 **Thoughts** Quote has to be targeted and removed in the right order to avoid errors.

 **Link(s) to work**: [Quote New Tab Page](https://github.com/kelvinman/quote-new-tab-page)

+### Day 3: February 27, Tuesday

+**Today's Progress**: Add ability to tweet current quote and more style tweak with CSS.

+**Thoughts** Getting the tweet button to work was easier than I thought.
+Also learned how to create nice looking button in CSS without framework.

+**Link(s) to work**: [Quote New Tab Page](https://github.com/kelvinman/quote-new-tab-page)